 - Set houseplants outside when frost danger is gone and repot those that require it.

-- Start planting glads in 2 week increments until July to insure continual flowering.
+- Start planting glads in 2-week increments until July to ensure continual flowering.

 - Consider netting or row covers to protect your early fruit bush crop from the birds.

-- Pond fish can now be fed flakes on a regular basis as the weather heats up.
+- Pond fish can now be fed flakes regularly as the weather heats up.